ionic-team/CapacitorWatch/README.md

 This article provides a great summary on the native methods and their implications: https://alexanderweiss.dev/blog/2023-01-18-three-ways-to-communicate-via-watchconnectivity

-On the phone side, you can implement these methods using the Capacitor Background Runner Plugin (link).
+On the phone side, you can implement these methods using the Capacitor Background Runner Plugin (https://github.com/ionic-team/capacitor-background-runner).
 Currently the watch plugin will mainly handle the `didReceiveUserInfo` method, and you can recieve envents from the watch while your app is in the background using the following code in your runner.js:

 ```javascript
 addEventListener("WatchConnectivity_didReceiveUserInfo", (args) => {